 Bassae, the name means “little valleys”, was always a sacred place, host to numerous temples.
-All the gods of antiquity – Pan, Aphrodite, Artemis, and of course, Apollo, were worshipped in this sacred region, and it was here that one of the greatest religious centres of the entire of Hellenic world was to be erected.
-Arcadia, in European Renaissance, in both arts and literature, became a symbol of pastoral simplicity, a denotation to any idyllic location, a paradise on earth not corrupted by civilization.
-This terrain remains the same through the millennia, truly untouched by human intervention and until today, it resembles the much sought after paradise on earth.
+All the gods of antiquity – Pan, Aphrodite, Artemis, and of course, Apollo, were worshipped in this sacred region, and it was here that one of the greatest religious centers of the entire of Hellenic world was to be erected.
+Arcadia, during the European Renaissance, became a symbol of pastoral simplicity, a denotation of an idyllic location, a paradise on earth not corrupted by civilization.
+This terrain remained the same through the millennia, truly untouched by human intervention, and until today, it resembles the much sought-after paradise on Earth.

-The first “tourist” to visit the Temple was Pausanias, the great traveller and geographer, who arrived in Bassae in the 2nd century AD, stunned by its magnificence and strength gives a detailed description in his work Description of Greece.
+The first “tourist” to visit the Temple was Pausanias, the great traveler and geographer, who arrived in Bassae in the 2nd century AD, stunned by its magnificence and strength giving a detailed description in his work Description of Greece.
 It was rediscovered by chance by French architect J. Bocher in 1765.
-In the 19th century, British archaeological expeditions to the temple removed some architectural artefacts, including the frieze, displayed in the British Museum in London.
+In the 19th century, British archaeological expeditions to the temple removed some architectural artifacts, including the frieze, displayed in the British Museum in London.
 The Greek Archaeological Society commenced their excavations and restoration work in the 20th century, continuing to date to preserve the monument.

 The Odd Temple

-Unlike the Temples of classical Greece mostly positioned in an East-West axis, a practice later adapted by Christian churches, the Temple of Epicurius Apollo has an axis of North-South.
+Unlike the Temples of classical Greece mostly positioned in an East-West axis, a practice later adopted by Christian churches, the Temple of Epicurius Apollo has an axis of North-South.